MaterializeInc/mz-hack-day-july-2023/worked_examples/3-electives.md

 ### Metabase

 You can also serve the results being maintained in Materialize to a BI tool, and build dashboards that don't break bank every time you refresh them.
 We suggest you [sign up for a free trial of Metabase](https://store.metabase.com/free-trial) and try to create some visualizations based on your auction data.
 Follow [this guide](https://materialize.com/docs/serve-results/metabase/) to get started!

+## Explore a Kafka data source

+Materialize allows you to work with streaming data from multiple external data sources, like [Kafka](https://materialize.com/docs/sql/create-source/kafka/) and [PostgreSQL](https://materialize.com/docs/sql/create-source/postgres/).
+To get you started with a more realistic source, we set up a Kafka cluster with some sample data that you can use to explore and build.
+Head over to [`ecommerce-demo`](./ecommerce-demo) for details on how to connect to the Hack Day Kafka broker.

 ## Query Diagnosis and Optimization